-Click the Validation tab.
+8 Click the Validation tab.

 Make sure the Validation Rule setting is (None).
+Type MA in the Initial Value box.

 This assigns an initial value of MA to the state column.

 The Validation page lets you create and assign a validation rule to a column and enter an initial value for the column.